 If you don't like Customize and want to do it manually, the following variables control the modifier keys:

 Each variable can be set to 'control, 'meta, 'alt, 'super, or 'hyper.

 In addition ns-alternative-modifier (and ns-option-modifier) can be set to 'none, which lets it get interpreted by the OS so it can be used to input special characters.

 The ns-right-* variables are set to 'left by default which makes them the same as their left counterpart.

-This site is not serving with SSL at the moment and the binaries are not GPG signed, but the application is code signed.
+This site serves the binaries via SSL and while the binaries are not GPG signed, the application is code signed.
 You can verify the signature like this:

 codesign -dvv /Applications/Emacs.app